Sales Terms & Conditions

 - You must pay all charges listed in an invoice (including any GST and other taxes payable in connection with the supply or under these Terms) without set-off by the due date specified in the invoice.

-- If you pay by cheque, payment is not made until cleared funds are credited to our account.
-If you pay by credit card, we may charge you an additional amount to cover any service fee.
+- If you pay by credit card, we may charge you a reasonable additional amount to cover any service fee.

 - We may charge you interest on any late payments at the Reserve Bank Interbank Overnight Cash Rate + 2%, calculated daily and compounding monthly, until you pay the overdue amounts.

-- If you do not pay any amounts payable under these Terms by their due date or you become bankrupt, insolvent or have a receiver, manager or liquidator appointed to you, then all monies for all Product and Equipment delivered to you become immediately due and payable (regardless of any agreed credit terms) and we are entitled to suspend all further delivery of Product and Equipment under this or any other arrangement and all further performance of any other contract between you and us, until you pay all amounts due.
+- If you do not pay any amounts payable under these Terms by their due date or you become bankrupt, insolvent or have a receiver, manager or liquidator appointed to you, then all monies for all Product and Equipment delivered to you become immediately due and payable (regardless of any agreed credit terms) and we may, on reasonable notice to you (including a reasonable time to cure any non-payment of no longer than 5 days) to suspend all further delivery of Product and Equipment under this or any other arrangement with you and all further performance of any other contract between you and us, until you pay all amounts due.

 - If any payment you make is voided or conceded to be void or voidable, then that payment does not discharge your debt to us, and we remain the owner of the Product.